anvvii/hello-world/README.md

 # hello-world
 This repositary is for practicing the GitHub Flow.
-Hi, My name ia Angelica and I am in my 2nd year of University.
+Hi, my name is Angelica and this is my first time using GitHub.